AFCPE Accredited Financial Counselor

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-As a new cat owner, you’re probably curious about the expenses involved in neutering your beloved pet.
-Spaying or neutering a cat generally costs $100 to $400, though the exact price depends on various factors, such as your location, the clinic you choose, and whether you have a pet wellness plan to help defray costs.[1]
+Spaying or neutering a cat generally costs $160–$220, though the exact price depends on various factors, such as your location, the clinic you choose, and whether you have a pet wellness plan to help defray costs.

-The cost to neuter a cat
+The average cost to neuter or spay a cat

 Veterinarian fees